 A rest area is like a motorway service area, only it doesn't need to provide fuel or food.

 In 1965, when the M6 was built through Cumberland and Westmorland, the local authorities suggested motorists might like to take advantage of the good views here by using parking areas provided every six miles.
 The Ministry of Transport preferred the idea of building services every 12 miles, not wanting the motorway network to be filled with leisure drivers.
 They also looked at building car parks at every motorway junction.
+Similar arguments were made for the M50 through Worcestershire, although that was before motorway services had been finalised as a concept.

 In 1973, one government parliamentary secretary was impressed by French motorway picnic areas, and suggested the UK did the same.
 The Department for Transport experimented with one at Sedgemoor (then called Brent Knoll), but it was soon sold to different operators following upkeep problems.
 The whole experience was later summarised as "unfavourable".